Debabrata-palit/Uber_Ride_Bangalore/README.md

 # Uber Ride Analysis - Bangalore

 This project analyzes ride data from **Uber** in **Bangalore**, for **January 2024**, focusing on metrics like ride completion, cancellation reasons, revenue, and ratings.
 The analysis leverages **PostgreSQL** for database management and querying to provide actionable insights into ride patterns and customer behavior.
+Then **PowerBI** is used for visualization and generating reports.

 ![image](https://github.com/user-attachments/assets/bb0c99ec-9a45-4d8f-b0e0-ef9a9dd1dee6)